NFL linebacker Mychal Kendricks charged with insider trading

 NFL spokesman Brian McCarthy said the league is reviewing the situation.

-The Browns said in a statement they are aware of the charges, and said Kendricks will not travel with the team to Detroit on Thursday for the game against the Lions.
+The Browns said in a statement they are aware of the charges and said Kendricks will not travel with the team to Detroit on Thursday for the game against the Lions.

 “We will comment further at the appropriate time,” the team said in a statement.